 • Items sold in a vending machine.

-The page Labelling and price indication rules presents a complete list of items that are exempt from the regulation.
+The page In-Store Price Labeling and Indication Rules presents a complete list of items that are exempt from the regulation.

-If a merchant does not display prices or displays erroneous prices, you can file a complaint with the Office de la protection du consommateur.
-The Contact us page provides the ways to reach us.
+You can file a complaint with the Office de la protection du consommateur.
+The Contact Us page lists our contact information.

 The information contained on this page is presented in simple terms to make it easier to understand.
 It does not replace the texts of the laws and regulations.